Finsthwaite Heights

 Finsthwaite Heights is an upland area in the English Lake District, above Finsthwaite, Cumbria.
+It reaches about 750 ft.

 It is the subject of a chapter of Wainwright's book The Outlying Fells of Lakeland.
-It reaches about 600 ft.
 Wainwright's walk starts from Newby Bridge, climbs through woodland passing a tower which has a 1799 inscription commemorating the Royal Navy, passes through the village, and climbs to the man-made tarns of Low Dam and High Dam.
 These were made to provide power for Stott Park Bobbin Mill.
 Wainwright says of his route: "Everywhere the surroundings are delightful.
 But this is not fellwalking."